Amount of scholarships

 - The Reagan Family Foundation will award a scholarship to a graduate student in urban planning or design at the University of Texas or the University of Utah in 2015.

-The foundation awards nine student scholarships consisting of $3,000 each and the Ruth Segal Scholarship consisting of $4,500.
-The Clark Foundation Scholarship is the amount of $4,000.
+The foundation awards six student scholarships consisting of $3,000 each; the Allman Family Business Development, Marketing, and Sales Scholarship Endowment consisting of $5,000; the Creative Arts/Design Scholarship consisting of $3,000, the Reagan Family Scholarship consisting of $4,000; and the Ruth Segal Scholarship consisting of $4,500; and the Clark Foundation Scholarship is the amount of $3,000.

 Ruth Segal Scholarship ($4,500)